GenericMappingTools/gmt/doc/rst/source/subplot.rst

 .. _-R:

 .. |Add_-R| replace:: This is useful when all subplots share a common plot domain.
-In this module, the chosen region will also become the default for any data region needed by computational modules.
+In this module, the chosen region
+    will also become the default for any data region needed by computational modules. |Add_-R_links|
 .. include:: explain_-R.rst_
+    :start-after: _Syntax:
+    :end-before: _Description:

 .. _-S: